Aliases for VIP Gene

 VIP (Vasoactive Intestinal Peptide) is a Protein Coding gene.
-Diseases associated with VIP include chemical colitis and dyshidrosis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include hormone activity and neuropeptide hormone activity.
+Diseases associated with VIP include Vipoma and Pancreatic Cholera.
+Among its related pathways are Gastric acid production and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and neuropeptide hormone activity.
 An important paralog of this gene is ADCYAP1.

 VIP causes vasodilation, lowers arterial blood pressure, stimulates myocardial contractility, increases glycogenolysis and relaxes the smooth muscle of trachea, stomach and gall bladder.

 PHM and PHV also cause vasodilation.
 PHM-27 is a potent agonist of the calcitonin receptor CALCR, with similar efficacy as calcitonin.